cyanidesayonara/dop3pod/README.md

 # dop3pod
-This will be the 3.0 version of my old pet project [dopepod](https://github.com/cyanidesayonara/dopepod).
+This will be the 3.0 version of my dear old pet project [dopepod](https://github.com/cyanidesayonara/dopepod).

 dopepod will be a web/Android/iOS app capable of searching and playing thousands of free podcasts.